 Other types of prolotherapy treatments use injections containing substances like dextrose or glucose to trigger localized inflammation in older tissue injuries that stop responding to other treatments and don’t heal on their own.
 If runner’s knee is an ongoing problem for you, I highly recommend seeing a PRP/prolotherapy practitioner, especially one from the Regenexx clinic which I’ve visited personally.

-5. Reduce Inflammation with a Healthy Diet & Supplements
+5. Reduce Inflammation with a Healthy Diet and Supplements

 A healthy, anti-inflammatory foods diet provides all the vitamins, antioxidants, minerals and electrolytes you need to help carry out natural healing of the musculoskeletal system.
 You might not associate a poor diet or food allergies with joint pain and injuries, but being deficient in key nutrients contributes to aging, deterioration, inflammation and reduced blood flow.